• Skip to primary navigation

 Ingredients

-• 2 cups fresh whole-milk ricotta (16 oz)
+• 2 cups fresh whole milk ricotta (16 oz)

 • 1 cup heavy cream, chilled

-• 1 large egg yolk
+• 4 large eggs, plus one egg yolk

 • 1 tablespoon lemon zest